 These principles are applied in a continuous cycle.
 Every process is automated, and at the end, feedback is taken on where the team needs improvement.
 According to Puppet Labs’ 2017 State of Devops white paper, high performers practicing DevOps found out that they can have both software quality and stability.
 Although the deployment frequency in 2016 was higher than that of 2017, the mean time to recover and the change failure rate was significantly lower.

-In Pressidium we practice DevOps in our own infrastructure as well as in the context of integrating with agency teams and WordPress developers.
-DevOps is split between two playing fields, the technical and the cultural.
-The cultural is concerned about how people communicate, in what manner and way, how they give and receive feedback and improve.
-The technical side has everything to do with automation, fine-tuning and testing processes:
+At Pressidium we practice WordPress DevOps in our own infrastructure as well as in the context of integrating with agency teams and WordPress developers.
+WordPress DevOps is split between two playing fields, the technical and the cultural.
+The culture cares about how people talk to each other, how they give and get feedback, and how they get better.
+The technical side has everything to do with automation, fine-tuning, and testing processes:

 - We use Docker, to develop and test our new services and features.
 Having a shared development environment enforces consistency and collaboration between multiple people.
 It also eliminates configuration-based errors between different developers.